jamesmosier/jamez14.github.io/blog/_posts/2016-04-19-service-worker.md

 Here are some other resources for learning more about service workers.
 [Jake Archibald](https://jakearchibald.com/2014/using-serviceworker-today/) [has a ton](https://jakearchibald.com/2014/service-worker-first-draft/) [of articles](https://jakearchibald.com/2014/offline-cookbook/) as well as [Google’s engineering team](https://developers.google.com/web/showcase/case-study/service-workers-iowa?hl=en).

+**Update**:

+My learning continues.
+Loading a Google Map (see my [contact page](https://jamesdmosier.com/contact/) background for this) isn't quite as easy as I was hoping.
+Currently I have disabled the service worker on my site until I resolve the issues with loading the Google Map from the service worker cache.
+So please don't think of me as a liar, I promise I had a service worker working on here and it worked beautifully!!